ckeditor/ckeditor5/docs/framework/guides/contributing/development-environment.md

 ### Troubleshooting problems with Lerna

 Lerna does pretty complicated things on already complicated npm ecosystem.
-If you happen to run into some issues when calling `lerna bootstrap` here are some tips:
+If you happen to run into some issues when calling `lerna bootstrap`, here are some tips:

 * Look for `npm-debug.log` files in the main package and subpackages.
-They may point to some obvious issue like a typo in some `package.json`.
+They may point to an obvious issue like a typo in some `package.json`.
 * Sometimes repeating `lerna bootstrap` may help.
 * If nothing else works, do `lerna clean && npm i && lerna bootstrap`.
 Mind that without running `npm i` first, `lerna bootstrap` may fail with some meaningless errors (at least it happened to us).

 ### Final word about mgit and Lerna

-Besides the already mentioned features, mgit allows you to [execute shell commands](https://github.com/cksource/mgit2#exec) on all the packages (e.g. check their status).
+Besides the already mentioned features, mgit allows you to [execute shell commands](https://github.com/cksource/mgit2#exec) on all packages (e.g. check their status).
 It has been developed by the [CKSource team](https://cksource.com) and we are relying on it heavily, hence you can expect more features and improvements to come.
 However, it is not a CKEditor-specific tool and should be suitable for any multi-repo project (though it best fits JavaScript projects).

 Lerna is a tool used by many well-known projects such as [Babel.js](https://github.com/babel/babel).
 It has an amazing community and, relying on it ourselves, we hope that it will become a standard for managing multi-package projects.